Support Page Content

-Currently, Sacramento County is in Phase 1a Tier 1-3 of the county vaccination protocol.
-This includes healthcare workers, first responders & congregate care staff.
-As the county moves through its phases and tiers, you can find the most up-to-date information on the COVID-19 testing on the Sacramento County COVID-19 Information website.
+As the county moves through its phases and tiers, you can find the most up-to-date information on COVID-19 testing on COVID-19 testing on the Sacramento County COVID-19 Information website.

 Q. When I am able to get the vaccine on-campus, how will I be notified?

 The University will continue to send out email updates to the campus community.
 In addition, this Q&A and our COVID-19 web pages will continue to be updated as more information becomes available.
 Please continue to monitor your Sac State email and the University’s web page for future updates.